Recipe · Database

 • tenant_leak_audit — multi-tenant RLS posture audit.

-• db_reef_refresh — replace Reef DB facts from the current schema snapshot.
+• db_reef_refresh — persist DB schema facts from the current schema snapshot into Reef.

 • db_ping — verify database connectivity.